Some examples in the theory of Beurling's generalized prime numbers: Continuous examples

 in the contours $\mathsf{C}=[\varepsilon,r]\cup\{\xi=re^{i\vartheta}: \vartheta\in [0,\pi/(2\alpha)]\} \cup\{\xi=xe^{i\frac{\pi}{2\alpha}}:\: x\in[\varepsilon,r]\} \cup\{\xi=\varepsilon e^{i\vartheta}: \vartheta\in [0,\pi/(2\alpha)]\},$ one deduces that

 \end{proof}

 The previous theorem and (\ref{zetacontformula}) imply that $\zeta_{C}$ is analytic in $\mathbb{C}\setminus\{1\}$ and actually has a simple pole at $s=1$ with residue

 Thus, in view of part $(c)$ from Theorem \ref{thlacseries}, the function $N_{C}$ fulfills the hypotheses of Lemma \ref{lemsufcondcesaro} with $a=\exp(-\gamma(1-1/\alpha))$ for every $n$.
 Furthermore, (\ref{eqnvwkahane1}) is also satisfied, as $\zeta_{C}(s)-a/(s-1)$ is entire.
-Since we are interested in breaking down Kahane's condition, we must investigate (\ref{eqnvwkahane2}).
+Since we are interested in violating Kahane's condition, we must investigate (\ref{eqnvwkahane2}).
 The Leibniz rule for differentiation gives

 Using (\ref{asympK}) from Theorem \ref{thlacseries} we see that the absolute value of the second term is asymptotic to $(2/t^{2})H(|t|-1) \in L^{2}(\R)$.
 Employing Lemma \ref{lemnvwkahane} and (\ref{asympK}) once again, we find that Kahane's condition for $N_{C}$ becomes equivalent to